This New, Weird Diet Might Be The Best Thing For Gut Health & Weight Loss. Here's Why — And Exactly What To Do

 And I'm not the only person to witness the benefits of combining keto with intermittent fasting.
 As Jason Fung, M.D., wrote in his best-selling book The Complete Guide to Fasting, "Being in ketosis teaches your body to burn fat for fuel rather than sugar, and since that’s what your body has to do during fasting, if you’re already in ketosis, your body is already using fuel the way it’s supposed to."

 Far from the latest diet fad, people have used fasting as a powerful healing modality for centuries.
-Recent research has elucidated those fasting benefits, including lowering inflammation and reducing your risk of disease.
+Recent research has elucidated those fasting benefits, including lowering inflammation and reducing your risk of disease2.
 The Cyclitarian Plan also is the ideal way to heal your gut.
-Just like your body has its own internal clock, your gut flora maintain their own circadian rhythm.
+Just like your body has its own internal clock, your gut flora maintain their own circadian rhythm3.